 The student art exhibit is held in May.
 The Randolph County Community Arts Center hosts the exhibit in the Great Hall and is a collaborative exhibition between the school teachers, ArtsBank teaching artists and the RCCAC employees and volunteers.

 9. “When is the next Teachers Workshop?”

 We have a summer seminar for our teaching artists every year.
 The date at this point is TBA.
-If you are interested in attending, contact Scottie Wiest or leave a message at 304-636-9150, ext.
-127.
+If you are interested in attending, contact Scottie Wiest or leave a message at 304-636-3625.

 10. What is the ArtsBank Auction, how does someone donate, when are you collecting donations?

 The ArtsBank Auction is an annual fundraiser for ArtsBank so that we can pay teachers and purchase supplies.
-It is held one evening in February at the Beverly Fire Hall in Beverly, WV.
+It is held one evening, the last Saturday in February, at the Beverly Fire Hall in Beverly, WV.
 Members of our community donate items for a silent auction.
 The evening includes music, cash bar and refreshments.
 Read more about donating and buying tickets to this year’s auction.